How to File a Complaint

 1. Do you have standing?
 You must be an undergraduate student of the University of Iowa in order to file a complaint with SJC.

 2. Does SJC have jurisdiction over the respondent?
-If the person/group that your complaint is not a Registered Student Organization, a body/part of USG, a member of USG, etc., SJC does not have jurisdiction over them and may not be able to do anything about your complaint.
+If the person/group that your complaint is about is not a Registered Student Organization, a body/part of USG, a member of USG, etc., SJC does not have jurisdiction over them and may not be able to do anything about your complaint.

 3. Does your complaint concern a violation of the USG or RSO's Constitution, Bylaws, rules or other laws?
 SJC serves to enforce these laws.
 If your complaint does not have to do with a violation of any of these, SJC may not be able to do anything about your complaint.